 Drampa and Turtonator: Mount Lanakila/Blush Mountain

-Besides the legendaries, Drampa and Turtonator are definitely the coolest Sun/Moon version exclusives.
+After you catch the legendary Pokemon, make sure you catch Dramp and Turtonator.
+These two Pokemon are Sun/Moon exclusives you don’t want to miss.
 Drampa, the Moon exclusive and dragon/normal type, can be found on Mount Lanakila; Turtonator, the Sun exclusive and dragon/fire type, is on Blush Mountain.

 - The best Pokémon games, ranked from best to worst